-When Yvonne Ruperti the author of ‘One Bowl Baking ‘(Running Press 2013) contacted me to ask if I would review her cook book I gave it all of about 2 seconds thought and said Yes!
+When Yvonne Ruperti the author of ‘One Bowl Baking ‘(Running Press 2013) contacted me to ask if I would review her cookbook I gave it all of about 2 seconds thought and said Yes!
 I mean, a whole book about baking delicious desserts, from scratch, all in one bowl.
 Yes!

 If you know me by now you will know I adore baking, always from scratch and despite the fact that I love my stand mixer the notion of mixing everything by hand in a bowl does intrigue me.
-Much less fuss and mess all round.
+Much less fuss and mess all around.

-The book is divided up by type of baked good: muffins and scones, cookies, bar cookies, cupcakes, snack cakes, quick breads (pound, bundt and tube cakes) party cakes, tarts and cheesecakes, puddings (upside down cakes and more).
+The book is divided up by type of baked good: muffins and scones, cookies, bar cookies, cupcakes, snack cakes, quick breads (pound, bundt and tube cakes) party cakes, tarts and cheesecakes, puddings (upside-down cakes and more).
 Filled with lovely sounding recipes which I want to try, it was quite a challenge deciding what recipe to pick for this post.

-Yvonne is formally trained pastry chef that headed up pastry kitchens and ran then her own baking business for years.
+Yvonne is a formally trained pastry chef that headed up pastry kitchens and ran then her own baking business for years.
 She landed up working as a test cook and writer for a magazine, mastering recipe development and working in very restricted spaces.
 One Bowl Baking is the culmination of Yvonne’s 15 odd years of experience in baking and a collection of some of her favourite recipes.

 Yvonne is now based in Singapore and writes regularly for Serious Eats.

 The 3 things I love the most about this book are:

 1. The collection of recipes that are tried and tested – excellent as a base to work off

 2. The simplification of technique and methods – I love it when unnecessary steps are eliminated

 3. The attention to detail and measurements in Metric, Imperial and cups – all bases are covered here.Print